An antichain condition for infinite groups: Pronormal subgroups

 \section{Pronormal subgroups}

 Finally we deal with pronormal subgroups.
 Here the poset is typically more rigid, and the antichain condition forces strong restrictions on the Hirsch--Plotkin radical.
-One main obstacle will be in fact dealing with groups with trivial Hirsch-Plotkin radical, but in that case it will be shown that on can always produce forbidden antichains, provided that the group is locally finite and not soluble-by-finite.
+One main obstacle will be in fact dealing with groups with trivial Hirsch-Plotkin radical, but in that case it will be shown that one can always produce forbidden antichains, provided that the group is locally finite and not soluble-by-finite.

 Let $G$ be a group and $H$ a subgroup of $G$.
 The subgroup $H$ is said to be {\it pronormal} in $G$ if, for every element $g \in G$, the subgroups $H$ and $H^g$ are conjugate in their join $\langle H, H^g \rangle$.
-Recall here that a group $G$ is said to be a $T$-group if it lacks in subnormal non-normal subgroups; moreover, $G$ is called a $\overline{T}$-group if every subgroup of $G$ is a $T$-group.
+Recall here that a group $G$ is said to be a $T$-group if it has no subnormal non-normal subgroups; moreover, $G$ is called a $\overline{T}$-group if every subgroup of $G$ is a $T$-group.
 Recall also that a locally (soluble-by-finite) group $G$ is a $\overline{T}$-group if and only if every cyclic subgroup of $G$ is pronormal (see for instance \cite[Corollary 2.1]{BdG1}).

+Here $\ac_{pr}$ denotes the antichain condition $\ac_\chi$ when $\chi$ is the property of being pronormal.
 We first show that $\ac_{pr}$ rules out infinite total rank in a natural family of sections of the Hirsch--Plotkin radical.
 This is a crucial step towards the final minimax alternative for radical-by-finite groups under $\ac_{pr}$.

 \begin{theo} Let $G$ be a group satisfying $\ac_{pr}$.
 If the Hirsch-Plotkin radical $R$ of $G$ has infinite total rank, then $G$ is a $\overline{T}$-group. \end{theo}